 - Withdrawal restrictions: If an employer allows an employee to take a hardship withdrawal, money withdrawn can only come from the employee salary deferral contributions, and it is generally subject to a 10 percent penalty tax if the employee is younger than age 59½.

 A Safe Harbor 401(k) lets an employer offer a retirement plan that benefits all eligible employees, regardless of salary.
-And it can generally allow all participants and employers to set more money aside than other types of retirement plans, which have lower limits on total annual contributions.
+And it can generally allow all participants, including the business owners, to set more money aside than other types of retirement plans, which have lower limits on total annual contributions.
 That’s why it’s one of many retirement plan options for small businesses.